dev-nass/NorteCafe/logs.md

 - Design on the admin side is starting to like user side,
 ### Rejecting all pending transactions
 - Add additional functionality on `transaction queue` to reject all pending transactions.
 The idea behind this to reset transaction queue everytime the shop closses.

+# April 28, 2025
+- Did the view for admin/employee front-end

+# April 29, 2025
+### Employee & Rider
+- Read, update delete operation for employee and rider on admin side
+### Admin-side Profiling
+- Updating opearation are done